ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](test.png)](test.png) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](negate_rgba.png)](negate_rgba.png)

 The image is negated, as you can see by the semi-transparent color gradient.
-But as the transparency channel has also been negated you loose all the opaque colors in the image.
+But as the transparency channel has also been negated you lose all the opaque colors in the image.
-This is why the default setting for "`-channel`" is '`RGB`'.
+This is why the default setting for "`-channel`" is '`RGB`', rather than '`RGBA`'.
 See [Color Channels](../color_basics/#channels) for more information.

 You can limit the negation to just one channel, say the green color channel.
-This may not seem very useful, but at times it is vitality important.
+This may not seem very useful, but at times it is vitally important.

 ~~~
 convert  test.png -channel green  -negate  negate_green.png